Rutledge, Pennsylvania: Geography

 Rutledge is located in eastern Delaware County at 39°54′3″N 75°19′39″W (39.900812, -75.327404).
 It is nearly surrounded by Ridley Township, with the northernmost tip of the borough touching the borough of Morton.
 The unincorporated community of Folsom in Ridley Township borders Rutledge to the south.

-According to the United States Census Bureau, Rutledge has a total area of 0.37 km2, all of it land.
+According to the United States Census Bureau, Rutledge has a total area of 0.37 km2, all land.

-Triangle Park, a children's park, is located in the borough, as is a fire department.
+Triangle Park, a children's park, is located in the borough.
+Morton-Rutledge Fire Company in Morton serves as its fire department.
+Rutledge is served by the Swarthmore Police Department.